Europe first: Opposition

 The "Europe First" strategy was not well received by factions of the US military, driving a wedge between the Navy and the Army.
 While USN Fleet Admiral Ernest King was a strong believer in "Europe First", contrary to British perceptions, his natural aggression did not permit him to leave resources idle in the Atlantic that could be utilized in the Pacific, especially when "it was doubtful when—if ever—the British would consent to a cross-Channel operation".
 King once complained that the Pacific deserved 30% of Allied resources but was getting only 15%, perhaps partly because the two men did not get along, the combined influence of King and General Douglas MacArthur increased the allocation of resources to the Pacific War.

 General Hastings Ismay, chief of staff to Winston Churchill, described King as:

 tough as nails and carried himself as stiffly as a poker.
 He was blunt and stand-offish, almost to the point of rudeness.
 At the start, he was intolerant and suspicious of all things British, especially the Royal Navy; but he was almost equally intolerant and suspicious of the American Army.
 War against Japan was the problem to which he had devoted the study of a lifetime, and he resented the idea of American resources being used for any other purpose than to destroy Japanese.
 He mistrusted Churchill's powers of advocacy, and was apprehensive that he would wheedle President Roosevelt into neglecting the war in the Pacific.

-At the Casablanca Conference, King was accused by Field Marshal Sir Alan Brooke of favoring the Pacific war, and the argument became heated.
-The combative General Joseph Stilwell wrote: "Brooke got nasty, and King got good and sore.
+At the January 1943 Casablanca Conference, King was accused by Field Marshal Sir Alan Brooke, Chief of the Imperial General Staff, of favoring the Pacific war, and the argument became heated.
+The combative US general Joseph Stilwell wrote: "Brooke got nasty, and King got good and sore.
 King almost climbed over the table at Brooke.
 God, he was mad.
 I wished he had socked him."

 The American people favored early action against Japan.
 In one of the few public opinion polls taken during the war, in February 1943, 53% of Americans said that Japan was the "chief enemy" compared to 34% choosing Germany.
 A later poll showed that 82% of Americans believed that the Japanese were more "cruel at heart" than Germans.
 As a consequence of the immediate threat and the need to contain Japan's advance across the Pacific, American resources allocated to the defeat of Japan initially exceeded those allocated to Europe.
 In the first six months the U.S. was in the war, the U.S. army deployed more than 300,000 soldiers overseas to the Pacific while less than 100,000 were sent to Europe.
 The U.S.'s first major offensive during World War II was in the Pacific: Guadalcanal in August 1942.
 Concurrently, Australian forces attacked and pushed back the Japanese in the Kokoda Track Campaign in New Guinea.